-One of the most important lenses that outdoor photographers can buy and use in their photography is the wide angle lens.
-Wide angle lenses can be used by the photographer to create stunning compositions full of interesting lines and enormous foregrounds.
-With that said, you can’t simply slap a wide angle lens onto your camera body and start shooting, expecting to be successful with the wide angle effect.
-In this video, David Johnston, professional outdoor photographer, will visit a waterfall to look at how to use a wide angle lens to capture larger foregrounds that suck you into the frame, as well as how to make your backgrounds more effective in your composition.
+One of the most important lenses that outdoor photographers can buy and use in their photography is the wide-angle lens.
+Wide-angle lenses can be used by the photographer to create stunning compositions full of interesting lines and enormous foregrounds.
+With that said, you can’t simply slap a wide-angle lens onto your camera body and start shooting, expecting to be successful with the wide-angle effect.
+In this video, David Johnston, professional outdoor photographer, will visit a waterfall to look at how to use a wide-angle lens to capture larger foregrounds that suck you into the frame, as well as how to make your backgrounds more effective in your composition.

 The old prison yard.
 Outdoor setting.
 Light sky.
 Dark stone.
 Professional photographer and instructor, Tony Sweet, explains, “This is the perfect candidate for an HDR photo, from deep shade to bright sunlight.”
-You will learn that fast exposures work best in this type of exterior setting in order to minimize ghosting of the moving clouds.Watch Now >>
+You will learn that fast exposures work best in this type of exterior setting in order to minimize ghosting of the moving clouds.…Watch Now >>

-If you eye seasonal photography and wish you could come up with images that beautiful, the good news is that you can.
+If you aspire to pursue seasonal photography and want to come up with beautiful images throughout the year, with OPG you can!
 This Seasonal Photography Course will give you the skills, insights, and tricks needed to capture beauty all year long and share it with others.Watch Now >>